What is polycythemia vera, and what are the symptoms?

 Because the medication used to reduce red blood cell production in the bone marrow takes time to produce an effect, the fastest way to reduce the number of circulating RBCs is to physically remove them through a procedure called phlebotomy.

-Phlebotomy involves placement of an intravenous (IV) catheter through which a calculated volume of blood is removed; this procedure is similar to that used when people donate blood.
-The body quickly replaces the fluid removed with the red blood cells, usually within 6 hours.
-Occasionally, this procedure needs to be repeated until the desired level of RBCs is reached.
+Phlebotomy involves placement of an intravenous (IV) catheter, through which a calculated volume of blood is removed.
+This procedure is similar to that used when people donate blood.
+The body quickly replaces the fluid removed with the red blood cells, usually within six hours.
+Occasionally, the procedure must be repeated until the desired level of RBCs is reached.

 What is the medication used to treat polycythemia vera?

-A complete blood count (CBC) is evaluated weekly for the first month, then monthly for 3 months, then every 3 months to check the bone marrow's response to therapy.
+A complete blood count (CBC) is evaluated weekly for the first month, then monthly for three months, then every three months to check the bone marrow's response to therapy.
 Over time, as the red blood cell numbers decrease, the amount of hydroxyurea and the frequency of administration are reduced.
-Some pets can be weaned off the medication after 1 to 2 years, although other pets need to stay on the medication for life.
+Some pets can be weaned off the medication after one to two years, although other pets need to stay on the medication for life.

 Are there side effects associated with hydroxyurea?

 Hydroxyurea can cause vomiting, loss of appetite, and diarrhea.
-Rarely, it can cause sores in the mouth, brittle toenails, and a predisposition to urinary tract infection.
-In addition to suppressing red blood cell production, hydroxyurea can occasionally suppress white blood cell production, which is why this medication's effect on the body needs to be closely monitored.
+Rarely, it can cause hair loss, sores in the mouth, brittle toenails, and a predisposition to urinary tract infection.
+In addition to suppressing red blood cell production, hydroxyurea can occasionally suppress white blood cell production, so medication's effect on the body must be closely monitored.

 Hydroxyurea should be handled with care.
 To avoid contact with your skin, consider wearing disposable gloves when administering the medication, and always thoroughly wash your hands afterward.